CosmoStat/shapepipe/docs/pipeline_tutorial.md

   * Shape measurement (NGMIX only at the moment)
   * Merge all results into on main catalog

-Flowchart presenting the process :
+Flowchart presenting the process:

 ![ShapePipe_FlowChart](./ShapePipe_v0.0.1.png)

+## Field and image selection

-## Single exposures processing
+## Single-exposures processing

 ### Spliting